frozenpandaman/splatnet2statink/README.md

 4. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
 If you're using the app in a language other than English, you may enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.

-**READ THE ENTIRETY OF THE "COOKIE GENERATION" SECTION BELOW BEFORE PROCEEDING. [→](#cookie-generation-important)**
+~~**READ THE ENTIRETY OF THE "COOKIE GENERATION" SECTION BELOW BEFORE PROCEEDING. [→](#cookie-generation-important)**~~

-5. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate an `iksm_session` cookie.
-If you are opting against automatic cookie generation, enter "skip" for this step, at which point you will be asked for your `iksm_session` cookie instead (see the [mitmproxy instructions](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions)).
+5. ~~You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate an `iksm_session` cookie.
+If you are opting against automatic cookie generation, enter "skip" for this step, at which point you will be asked for your `iksm_session` cookie instead (see the [mitmproxy instructions](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions)).~~

+    ---

+    **UPDATE:** The authentication process has changed in the 1.4.1 update to the Nintendo Switch Online app.
+Existing, non-expired cookies can still be used to run the script and access the site, but trying to generate a new cookie will now produce the message "Invalid token."
+We're working on a fix ASAP.
+For now, follow the [mitmproxy instructions](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions) to manually obtain your cookie.

+    ---

-    This token (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
+    This token (used to access your SplatNet battle results), along with your stat.ink API key and language, will automatically be saved into `config.txt` for you.
 You're now ready to upload battles!

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or create an [issue](https://github.com/frozenpandaman/splatnet2statink/issues) here.